pvdz/preval/tests/cases/arr_mutation/shift_push_mutations_unroll_once_no_tail.md

 ## Todos triggered

-- (todo) - at least one of the call args to
+- (todo) Calling array push on a var that was not in scope of the free loop
 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) array reads var statement with init CallExpression